-The birth control implant, which is sold currently in the United States as Nexplanon®, is a form of hormonal birth control that is inserted subdermally (under the skin) into a female’s upper arm.
-Sometimes, the birth control implant may be referred to as Implanon®, which is a slightly older version of Nexplanon®.2 The device is made up of a flexible piece of plastic about the size of a matchstick.3
+The birth control implant, which is sold currently in the United States as Nexplanon®, is a form of hormonal birth control that is inserted subdermally (under the skin) into an individual’s upper arm.
+Sometimes, the birth control implant may be referred to as Implanon®, which is a slightly older version of Nexplanon®.2 The device is made up of a flexible piece of plastic about the size of a matchstick and is fully reversible.3

 The implant is a unique and viable method for many individuals due to its ease of use and high success rate.
 Nexplanon users do not have to remember to take a pill or replace their birth control frequently.
-The implant is over 99% effective, making it one of the most effective forms of birth control.3 Once the implant is inserted, no further steps are needed to prevent pregnancy.2 The insertion of the birth control implant can be performed in a few minutes during a routine visit to a healthcare provider without needing any major surgery.
-The birth control implant contains a synthetic version of the hormone progestin, known as etonogestrel, which makes it a viable choice for people who cannot tolerate or do not want birth control that uses estrogen.3
+The implant is over 99% effective, making it one of the most effective forms of birth control.3 Once it is inserted, no further steps are needed to prevent pregnancy.2 The insertion of the birth control implant can be performed in a few minutes during a routine visit to a healthcare provider without needing any major surgery.
+The implant functions with the use of progestin, making it an estrogen-free method, which is optimal for many users who may be estrogen-sensitive/reactive.4

 How Is It Inserted?

 Before having the birth control implant inserted, it is important to inform your doctor of any previous hormonal contraceptive use and of any abortions or miscarriages you might have had.
 Furthermore, your doctor might perform a physical examination and/or give you a pregnancy test.
-This information will help your doctor time the insertion of the birth control to your menstrual cycle.
-Depending on when implanted during a person’s menstrual cycle, it may be necessary to use a barrier method of contraception for the week following insertion.4
+This information will help your doctor time the insertion of the implant to your menstrual cycle.
+Depending on when implanted during a person’s menstrual cycle, it may be necessary to use a barrier method of contraception for the week following insertion.4 More specifically, if the implant is inserted five days into the menstrual cycle, it will be effective immediately.
+If it is inserted at any other time in the menstrual cycle, the patient is advised to use barrier methods such as a male external condom, for the duration of a week.
+After the week has passed, the medication will be fully effective in the person’s body and they will not need another form of birth control.4, 5

 The birth control implant is surgically implanted by a medical professional just under the skin on the inside of the upper arm.
 During the procedure, the individual receiving the implant will lie on their back with their non-dominant arm flexed at the elbow.
 The insertion site is disinfected and the medical professional gives the arm a shot to numb the area where the implant will be inserted.
-The implant is then inserted with a tool to slide it under your skin.
+The implant is then inserted with a tool to slide it under the skin.
 Most people only feel a pinch when receiving the shot, and do not feel the implant being inserted.
-The implant is inserted just under the skin in the inner part of the upper non-dominant arm, an area distant from blood vessels and nerve structures so that it is unlikely to cause damage to the arm.4 It is extremely important to have the implant inserted by a trained medical professional in order to avoid any problems and to ensure that the device works properly.
+The implant is inserted just under the skin in the inner part of the upper non-dominant arm, an area distant from blood vessels and nerve structures so that it is unlikely to cause damage to the arm.6 It is extremely important to have the implant inserted by a trained medical professional in order to avoid any problems and to ensure that the device works properly.
+Following insertion of the implant, individuals can have sex, but must consult with their doctor to verify the date that the implant will begin working in the body.4

 For up to two weeks after insertion, it is possible to have bruising or soreness around the birth control implant.2 This is completely normal and is not a cause for concern.
-If pain persists for a longer period of time or is very severe, the user should contact their medical care provider.
+If pain persists for a longer period or is very severe, you should contact your medical care provider.

 How Does It Work?